-Classroom organization.
+Elementary classroom organization.
 Ask any veteran teacher why it’s important, and you’re bound to get an earful — both about how it helps and how it can be a challenge!
 But when you’re facing an open classroom and wondering how to whip things into shape, what you really need are solid classroom organization ideas.

-If you’re looking for tips to manage the copious amount of paperwork that will most likely start hitting your desk within hours of starting the school year, consider these classroom organization hacks to make all that … STUFF … easier to keep track of!
+So you need to manage the copious amount of paperwork that will most likely start hitting your desk within hours of starting the school year, consider these classroom organization ideas and hacks to make all that … STUFF … easier to keep track of!
 From organizing your teacher desk to student stuff, let’s dive in, shall we?

 Organize It All With Binder Clips